This post contains affiliate links.

 You keep aggravating it.
 This is likely very frustrating as you are doing rehab exercises or taking it easy, but it still flares up symptoms.

-Here’s the thing… this diagnosis is usually incredibly sensitive and can be aggravated by even low effort activities.
+Here’s the thing… the diagnosis of a “groin strain” or “adductor strain” is usually incredibly sensitive and can be aggravated by even low-effort activities.
 This is why it’s important to go through a step-by-step process, usually with a rehab professional to make sure that you aren’t pushing too hard, too soon.
 You can read more by checking out this article where I lay out a multi-month plan of different exercise progressions and things to look out for.

 The best way around this as I discussed in the other article is to take it slower than you think you need to and keep pain levels with activity to a maximum of 4/10, twenty-four hours after activity or exercise.